Tunguska event: Scientific investigation

 Chemical analysis of peat bogs from the area also revealed numerous anomalies considered consistent with an impact event.
 The isotopic signatures of carbon, hydrogen, and nitrogen at the layer of the bogs corresponding to 1908 were found to be inconsistent with the isotopic ratios measured in the adjacent layers, and this abnormality was not found in bogs outside the area.
 The region of the bogs showing these anomalous signatures also contains an unusually high proportion of iridium, similar to the iridium layer found in the Cretaceous–Paleogene boundary.
 These unusual proportions are believed to result from debris from the falling body that deposited in the bogs.
 The nitrogen is believed to have been deposited as acid rain, a suspected fallout from the explosion.

-Other scientists disagree: "Some papers report that hydrogen, carbon and nitrogen isotopic compositions with signatures similar to those of CI and CM carbonaceous chondrites were found in Tunguska peat layers dating from the TE (Kolesnikov et al. 1999, 2003) and that iridium anomalies were also observed (Hou et al. 1998, 2004).
-Measurements performed in other laboratories have not confirmed these results (Rocchia et al. 1990; Tositti et al. 2006)."
+Other scientists disagree: "Some papers report that hydrogen, carbon and nitrogen isotopic compositions with signatures similar to those of CI and CM carbonaceous chondrites were found in Tunguska peat layers dating from the TE, and that iridium anomalies were also observed.
+Measurements performed in other laboratories have not confirmed these results."

+Thin section of a fragment of "John's stone" from the epicentre of the Tunguska event.
+"John's stone" was suspected of being a Tunguska meteorite fragment, but is in fact a metamorphic, terrestrial rock.

-Researcher John Anfinogenov has suggested that a boulder found at the event site, known as John's stone, is a remnant of the meteorite, but oxygen isotope analysis of the quartzite suggests that it is of hydrothermal origin, and probably related to Permian-Triassic Siberian Traps magmatism.
+Researcher John Anfinogenov has suggested that a boulder found at the event site, known as "John's stone", is a remnant of the meteorite, but oxygen isotope analysis of the quartzite suggests that it is of hydrothermal origin, and probably related to Permian-Triassic Siberian Traps magmatism.

 In 2013, a team of researchers published the results of an analysis of micro-samples from a peat bog near the centre of the affected area, which show fragments that may be of extraterrestrial origin.

 Although it is widely claimed the impact resulted in the felling of over 80 million trees, this was based on a preliminary guess multiplying tree density by impacted area that overestimated the area of devastation by a factor of four, so is likely to be incorrect.
 The largest accurately recorded felled trees are around 44 cm in trunk diameter and not around 1 m that has been claimed by some sources.

-The observation of decreased atmospheric transparency at the Mount Wilson Observatory in California have been used to calculate that roughly a million tons of dust were released into the stratosphere.
-Further modelling suggests that shock waves from the falling meteor generated up to 30 million tons of nitric oxide (NO) in the stratosphere and mesosphere which resulted in a peak ozone depletion of 35-45% for early 1909 and ones of ~30% in 1910 and ~15% in 1911 and a tripling of UV-B intensity at the ground at latitude 30°N.
+The observations of decreased atmospheric transparency at the Mount Wilson Observatory in California have been used to calculate that roughly a million tons of dust were released into the stratosphere.
+Further modelling suggests that shock waves from the falling meteor generated up to 30 Mt of nitric oxide (NO) in the stratosphere and mesosphere which resulted in a peak ozone depletion of 35-45% for early 1909, and ones of ~30% in 1910, and ~15% in 1911, and a tripling of UV-B intensity at the ground at latitude 30°N.